ydv-kanchan/CURVETOPIA_/README.md

 2. Exploring Symmetry in Curves:check for lines of symmetry where the shape can be divided into mirrored halves for reflection symmetry.

-3.Completing Incomplete Curves: Imagine a set of 2D curves that have been ”planarized,” meaning any overlapping portions have been removed, leaving gaps or partial holes in the curves.
+3. Completing Incomplete Curves: Imagine a set of 2D curves that have been ”planarized,” meaning any overlapping portions have been removed, leaving gaps or partial holes in the curves.
 The task is to complete these curves in a natural way.